Calculating ROI in real estate

 Cash transaction vs financed transaction

-When it comes to real estate investing, there are two types of transactions that you can make: cash or financed.
+When it comes to real estate investing, there are two types of transactions that you can make: cash or finance.

 A cash transaction means that you pay the total price in cash upfront, while a financed transaction involves making monthly payments to cover the cost of the property.